-The desktop platform, called COVID-19 Wisconsin Connect, launched May 4, 2020, and the CHESS team expects mobile apps for Apple and Android systems to be approved for download by mid-May.
+The desktop platform, called COVID-19 Wisconsin Connect, launched May 4, 2020, and the CHESS team expects mobile apps for Apple and Android systems to be approved for download by mid-May (Update: Users can download the app from the Apple App Store and Google Play Store).
 The project is the product of a collaborative effort between healthcare systems engineers, writers and technical staff from CHESS, communications researchers and students from the Center for Communication and Civic Renewal at the School of Journalism and Mass Communication, wellness experts at Healthy Minds Innovations, and medical personnel from the Wisconsin Department of Health Services (DHS).

 It spawned from a request to CHESS founder and director Dave Gustafson Sr., professor emeritus of industrial and systems engineering, by Ryan Westergaard, chief medical officer and state epidemiologist for communicable diseases for DHS and a principal investigator with CHESS.
 Westergaard saw a need for a system that could offer social support and reliable information while informing decision-making for Wisconsin residents.